 As a researcher, how do you evaluate whether the journal you’re about to send your work to is the real deal?
 The answer could lie in “Think.
 Check.
-Submit.”, a new initiative launched by a coalition of publishers and industry organizations, which provides tools to make the process of choosing the right journal for your work simpler.
+Submit.”, an initiative launched by a coalition of publishers and industry organizations, which provides tools to make the process of choosing the right journal for your work simpler.

 With over 1,000 new academic titles launched in 2014 alone, deciding whether or not a journal is worthy of your work is increasingly difficult.
 Early career researchers can find it particularly hard to navigate a constantly changing landscape – and one that is almost totally unfamiliar to senior colleagues.